 When Is the Best Time to Visit Quebec City?

-There are two best times of year to visit Quebec City!
-From June through September, the calendar is booked with festivals, and the warmer weather brings tourists in large numbers.
+There are two best times of year to visit Quebec City, depending on your travel goals.
+From June through September, the calendar is booked with festivals and the warmer weather brings tourists in large numbers.
 Festivals and social events are also popular December through February.
 The weather is cold, but Quebec City is known for its hot coffee and excellent food.
 At these times of year, the city is popular with tourists.
 Learn how to savor Quebec's winter season.

 FAQs About Quebec City

-Still have questions about visiting Quebec City?
-AAA can help!
-Here are some of the most FAQ about visiting this city:
+If you still have questions about visiting Quebec City, AAA can help.
+Here are some of the most FAQ about visiting this city

 Do I need to rent a car in Quebec City?